-After much research into the best digital piano for my boat (including many hours of participating in the Piano World and Music Player forums), I chose the Casio Privia PX-5S.
-I am very pleased with the decision; this is a 24-pound board with excellent touch and fabulous sound, no larger or more expensive than it needs to be, yet rich in capabilities and so easy on 12V power that it can run on an internal AA battery pack.
+After much research into the best digital piano for my boat (including many hours of participating in the Piano World forums), I chose the Casio Privia PX-5S.
+I am pleased with the decision; this is a 24-pound board with excellent touch and fabulous sound, no larger or more expensive than it needs to be, yet rich in capabilities and so easy on 12V power that it can run on an internal AA battery pack.
 Sweet.

 One of the recurring forum comments involved the lack of a built-in music stand (or any provision for same).
 This is not uncommon with stage pianos, and is indeed frustrating… my previous machine, a Roland RD-700SX, didn’t have a stand either, but I incorporated it into a large studio desk and it was not difficult to add.
 In a performance setting, depending on available stage furniture, keyboard players can use a music stand with a tripod base, or one with an arm that clamps to other structures.